-A70.
+A71.
 It may not be practicable, in the case of firms with few partners, for the partner supervising the investigation not to be involved in the engagement.
 These small firms and sole practitioners may use the services of a suitably qualified external person or another firm to carry out the investigation into complaints and allegations.

 Documentation of the System of Quality Control (Ref: Para.
-59-61)
+57)

-- A71.
+- A72.
 The form and content of documentation evidencing the operation of each of the elements of the system of quality control is a matter of judgment and depends on a number of factors, including the following: - The size of the firm and the number of offices. - The nature and complexity of the firm's practice and organization.

 For example, large firms may use electronic databases to document matters such as independence confirmations, performance evaluations and the results of monitoring inspections.
-Smaller firms may use more informal methods such as manual notes, checklists and forms.

-A72.
+A73.
 Appropriate documentation relating to monitoring includes, for example: